STAT540-UBC/seminar-01/sm01_intro_to_git.md

 - Incorporate your actual name!
 People like to know who they’re dealing with.
 Also makes your username easier for people to guess or remember.
-- Reuse your username from other contexts, e.g., Twitter or Slack if it’s available.
+- Reuse your username from other contexts.
 - Pick a username you will be comfortable revealing to your future boss.
 - Shorter is better than longer.
 - Be as unique as possible in as few characters as possible.
 In some settings GitHub auto-completes or suggests usernames.
 - Make it timeless.
 Don’t highlight your current university, employer, or place of residence.
-- Avoid words laden with special meaning in programming.
-In my first inept efforts to script around the GitHub API, I assigned lots of issues to the guy with username NA because my vector of GitHub usernames contained missing values.
-A variant of Little Bobby Tables.

 You can change your username later, but better to get this right the first time.